 The image of someone holding their head after a night of drinking alcohol is a common visual representation of what is known as a ‘hangover.’
 Read: ‘How to Get Over a Hangover?’

 As a headache ‘post alcohol’ consumption is common, the image is used to help people immediately recognise that someone is experiencing the ‘after effects’ of alcohol use.
+Early treatment for alcohol abuse and alcoholism is important!

 So why a headache?